 As you can imagine, this draws in BIG crowds.
 We’re talking 10,000+ people, but what an amazing experience!

-There are no tickets or costs involved to attend but I do think they appreciate donations to continue the event for the future.
+There are no tickets or costs involved to attend but I do think they appreciate donations in order to continue the event for the future.

 Places To Eat In Stonehaven

 I have no doubt that we will write about these in future posts but let’s start with the most popular.
 As you can see, both are queuing out the door which is always a good sign in my eyes.

 Those of us in Aberdeen (and I’m sure from other places) will take a day trip to Stonehaven specifically to visit some of these.